Khaq8/Personal-Media-Tracker/README.md

-# 🎬 Movie Collection Manager
+# 🎬 Movie/TV Shows Collection Manager

 A web application for managing your personal movie collection with search functionality and local storage persistence.